What is EMPG?

 The Texas Division of Emergency Management (TDEM) focuses on planning, operations, equipment acquisitions, training, exercises, construction, and renovation to enhance and sustain all-hazards core capabilities at the state, local, and tribal level.

-The FY19 allocation to the state of Texas is $20,848,969.
+The FY19 allocation to the state of Texas is $20,848,936.
 Grants are awarded directly to the State.
-Funds are then allocated to emergency management agencies and local jurisdictions.
-At least 80% of the funds awarded under EMPG must be obligated to local government units within 45 days of the acceptance of the grant award.
-Cost sharing/matching of 50% is required.
+Funds are then allocated to emergency management agencies and local jurisdictions with a cost share/match of 50% is required.

 Phone: (512) 424-7511